reed-college/cs-virtualmachine/README.md

     git pull

-To install only the new tools, you run the following command:
+To install only the new packages, you run the following command:

     vagrant reload --provision

 To completely rebuild the virtual machine, you run the following commands:

     vagrant destroy
-    vagrant box update
     vagrant up

 Note, in both cases, the files you saved in the cs-virtualmachine directory are not affected by the "vagrant destroy" command.